Dufferin Grove: What to expect and enjoy, plus more. By appointment only.

 Bloordale Village: Where it feels like the weekend every day

 But there's more.
 Just up the street from the shops listed above is another favourite.
 Easy Health Food Store, a couple-run general store to calm and fill your aching hunger, by ravenous food lovers Dragana Kujovic and Nenad Vuksic.
-They're lovely and generous to boot.
 But don't let the words "easy" or "health" in their store name conjure memories of unpleasant tastes from bone dry fare, like you had your tongue dragged across the sand.
 Instead, mouthwatering deliciousness awaits.
-They've curated a smorgasbord of local, organic, pastured and biodynamic grass-fed meats, dairy, eggs, produce, condiments, plus more.
-Oh yes, you guessed right.
-To easily calm and fill your aching hunger, alongside prices that'll keep your chequing balance in the black.
+They've curated a smorgasbord of local, organic, pastured and biodynamic grass-fed meats, dairy, eggs, produce, condiments, plus more, alongside prices that'll keep your chequing balance in the black.

 Easy to find